TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CommandControllers/Index.rst

 .. _symfony-console-commands-cli:

-Run the command from the command line
+Run a command from the command line
 =====================================

-You can find a list of available commands by calling:
+You can list the available commands by calling:

 .. tabs::